 CBC faculty members are present at all lab activities to assist students and to closely monitor their progress on the developmental activities.
 Portions of labs require assigned computer courseware activities.
-Completion of the prescribed labs is required for all students enrolled in developmental English, math, and/or reading classes.
+Completion of the prescribed labs is required for all students enrolled in developmental mathematics and/or English/reading classes.